Custom event and attribute management

-Once a custom event or attribute is blacklisted,
+Once a custom event or attribute is blocklisted:

 - No data will be collected regarding that event/attribute,

-- Blacklisted events/attributes will not show up in filters or graphs.
+- Blocklisted events and attributes will not show up in filters or graphs.

-Changes to the blacklist may take a few minutes to propagate.
-You may re-enable any blacklisted event or attribute at anytime.
+Changes to the blocklist may take a few minutes to propagate.
+You may re-enable any blocklist event or attribute at anytime.

-If you elect to force the data type for an attribute, any data that comes in that isn’t the specified type will be ignored.
+If you choose to force the data type for an attribute, any data that comes in that isn’t the specified type will be ignored.

-Please note that data sent to Braze is immutable and cannot be deleted or modified once we’ve received it.
-However, you can use any of the steps listed above to exercise control over what you’re tracking in your dashboard.
+Data sent to Braze is immutable and cannot be deleted or modified once we’ve received it.
+However, you can use any of the steps listed in the preceding sections to exercise control over what you’re tracking in your dashboard.